Google recently announced some new guidelines for inclusion in Google Jobs to help improve the overall user experience with this Google Product.

 New Guidelines - What’s Changed, and How Does it Affect Visibility?

 The following three guidelines are all new to Google Jobs:

 - Expired jobs must be removed

 - Structured data should be placed on the job's details page

-Botify makes it easy to ensure all of Google’s new guidelines so that your listings keep occupying that prime SERP real estate!
+- All job details should be present in the job description # Botify makes it easy to ensure all of Google’s new guidelines so that your listings keep occupying that prime SERP real estate!